-To download a copy of our Notice of Privacy Practices and acknowledgement form please CLICK HERE.
+To download a copy of our Notice of Privacy Practices and acknowledgment form please CLICK HERE.

 NOTICE OF PRIVACY PRACTICES